frdpnl/codespeak/README.md

 A sentence is a sequence of expressions (expressions in progress).

-An expression can include symbols, that are loosely evaluated (totally symbol dependent).
+An expression can include symbols, that are loosely evaluated (totally symbol dependent, Minimal Program).

 Envisioning something like: